Let me introduce myself to those who don’t know me and again to those who do.

 Over the years, I have enjoyed raising money for different charities, people, and events.
 More often than not, I’ve tried to do so without seeking credit.

 Having now been married nearly 20 years to a man who served for 24 as a Police Officer/ Detective, and more recently a Sergeant, I’ve seen the horrors and hate that have taken place near and far.
 Something happens when you’re family of someone in Law Enforcement.
 One becomes sensitive and protective.
 One has a situational awareness that sometimes makes us think we’re paranoid.
 We try to tell ourself that we overreact when we suspect the atmosphere is not quite right.
 We try not to buy into the paranoid drama of ‘my spouse goes to work and might not make it home’.
 And then the unthinkable happens.

-On June 8, 2014, a date etched into many minds, two of our own were not even ambushed while working but brutally murdered while eating lunch at Cici’s.
+On June 8, 2014, a date etched into many minds, two of our own were brutally murdered while eating lunch at a local family pizza place.
 You can imagine the horror from within the Department and of every family member as well.
 But we did what we do.
 We buck up and support each other.
 The community bonded and did whatever they could.
-We did what we could to make life easier for ALL our spouses and did and do all we can for the Wives of Officers Alyn Beck and Igor Soldo as well as the good citizen Joseph Cox who lost his life.
+We did what we could to make life easier for ALL our spouses and did all we could for the Wives of Officers Alyn Beck and Igor Soldo as well as the good citizen Joseph Cox who lost his life.
 After all, we’re all in this together.

 We are a 501c3, so every donation through our website receives a receipt with our tax ID #.
 All campaigns are somehow LEO related.
 LEOs, LEOWs, Family, Children, Parents, K-9s, Departments, efforts on behalf of LEOs for the community, etc.